fraud-intelligence-limited/fil-documentation/src/overview/tokenomics.md

 ## Subscription types

-FIB provides its users with the following two types of subscription:
+FIB provides its users with the following two types of subscriptions:

 #### Freemium

 Pay-per-use model that allows its users to earn and spend internal digital credits, called **tokens**.

-Tokens can be earned by [uploading fraud events](#uploading-fraud-events) and spent on [downloading fraud events](#downloading-fraud-events).
+Tokens can be earned by [uploading fraud events](#uploading-fraud-events) and [flagging fraud events](#flagging-fraud-events) and spent on [downloading fraud events](#downloading-fraud-events).

 Freemium subscription is available for all registered FIB users and applies all of the rules described in this documentation.